-It may also involve seeing or hearing the ill-treatment of another, serious bullying (including cyberbullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children.
+It may also involve seeing, hearing or experience the effects of the ill-treatment of another (especially in the case of domestic abuse), serious bullying (including cyberbullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children.
 Some level of emotional abuse is involved in all types of maltreatment of a child, although it may occur alone.